labomics/SNPsnp/SNP_calling/README.md

 ### Construction of microbial reference genome

 With a large number of microbial reference genomes already in hand, it would cost vast computing resources and considerable time if we integrate all microbial reference genomes available as our reference genome.
-Considering long-tail distribution of abundances in microbiome analysis, only strains detected in more than 3 samples were reserved as the final reference genome.
-MetaPhlAn2 was used to profile the microorganisms and their relative abundances in each sample (see step2/metaphlan.py).
+Only strains detected in samples were reserved as the final reference genome.
+MetaPhlAn2 was used to profile the microorganisms (see step2/metaphlan.py).
 The final reference genomes achieved by steps in folder step3_getRef are used in subsequent analysis.

 ### SNP calling
 According to the research of Altmann et al (A beginners guide to SNP calling from high-throughput DNA-sequencing data.
 Hum Genet 2012; 131:1541–54.), the SNP calling results using SAMTools have around 85 percent in common with that using GATK.
 Taking accuracy and run time into account, SAMTools was chosen as one of the softwares calling SNPs.
 The alignment of duplicates by BWA was first marked and filtered by Picard (http://broadinstitute.github.io/picard/).
 Then SAMTools was used to call SNPs with parameters ‘- vmO z -V indels’ and the results were filtered by VCFTools with parameters ‘+/d=10/a=4/Q=15/q=10/’.
+VarScan2 is very robust in adjusting thresholds such as coverage and minimum allele frequency, which makes it advantageous for the detection of low-allele-frequency variants in high-depth datasets.
 To reduce SNP false positives, VarScan2 was also used to call SNPs with ‘-min-coverage 10 -min-reads2 4 -min-var-freq 0.2 -p-value 0.05’.
 SNPs detected by both SAMTools and VarScan2 were selected for the next step of analysis as tentative SNPs.(see details in step4_callSNP).

-### Filtration of strains
+### Selection of strains
 Burrows-Wheeler Aligner-maximal exact match (BWA-MEM) was chosen to align clean reads to the constructed microbial reference genome in default settings.
 Given multiple alignment problem, we retained only the unique matched reads to increase the accuracy of subsequent variant calling.
 While large quantities of strains exist in gut microbiome, lots of them are with low abundance.
 Hence, we chose dominant strains (relative abundance over 1%) for further analysis.

-### Depth filter of strains
+### Depth filteration threshold for strains
 When the sequencing size of samples is not normal, it is difficult to determine a reasonable filter threshold, especially for sequencing depth.
-In order to avoid the biases by subjectively determining the sequencing depth threshold, we determined the depth filtering threshold of each strain by fitting the distribution of the sequencing depth.
+In order to avoid the biases by subjectively determining the sequencing depth filteration threshold, we determined the depth filteration threshold for strains by fitting the base depth distribution of each strain.

 ## Pre-requisites
 This part requires FastQC, Trimmomatic, MetaPhlAn2.0, bowtie2, bwa, Samtools, picard, bcftools, VarScan2, vcftools installed.